Have you started turning down dinner invitations because you’re afraid something you’ll eat won’t “agree” with you?

 Where to Begin

-So, where to start on the path to healthy digestion?
+Where should you start on the path to healthy digestion?

-You should note that not all superfoods are low in fermentable sugars.
+Please note that not all superfoods are low in fermentable sugars.

 And so it goes.